Complex projective structures with maximal number of M\"obius transformations: Complex projective structures and their automorphisms

-\begin{defin} Let $X$ be a Riemann surface of genus $g$.
+\begin{definition} Let $X$ be a Riemann surface of genus $g$.
 If $\Gamma \subset \pslc$ is discrete, $U\subset \cp$ is an open connected domain on which $\Gamma$ acts freely and properly discontinuously with quotient $U/\Gamma$ diffeomorphic to $S$, then we say that the projective structure $\sigma=U/\Gamma$ is a uniformization of $X$.
-In particular if $g=1$ then we call the \textbf{Euclidean uniformization} of $X$ the complex projective structure coming from the flat Riemannian metric as in Remark \ref{rmk_unif}, and if $g\geq 2$ then we call the \textbf{Fuchsian uniformization} of $X$ the complex projective structure coming from the hyperbolic Riemannian metric as in Remark \ref{rmk_unif}. \end{defin}
+In particular if $g=1$ then we call the Euclidean uniformization of $X$ the complex projective structure coming from the flat Riemannian metric as in Remark \ref{rmk_unif}, and if $g\geq 2$ then we call the Fuchsian uniformization of $X$ the complex projective structure coming from the hyperbolic Riemannian metric as in Remark \ref{rmk_unif}. \end{definition}

-\begin{rmk} Among all possible ways of realising a Riemann surface $X$ as a quotient $U/\Gamma$ as in Remark \ref{rmk_unif}, Euclidean and Fuchsian uniformizations are special in that $U$ is simply connected and $\Gamma$ is isomorphic to the fundamental group $\pi_1(X)$; other uniformizations arise for instance from Schottky uniformization, where $U$ is the complement of a Cantor set and $\Gamma$ is a (non-abelian) free group.
-On the other hand, not every complex projective structure is of the form $U/\Gamma$: for instance Maskit has produced many examples of projective structures with surjective and non injective developing maps, via a geometric construction known as grafting, which consists in replacing a simple closed curve by an annulus (see \cite{MAS2}). \end{rmk}
+\begin{remark} Among all possible ways of realising a Riemann surface $X$ as a quotient $U/\Gamma$ as in Remark \ref{rmk_unif}, Euclidean and Fuchsian uniformizations are special in that $U$ is simply connected and $\Gamma$ is isomorphic to the fundamental group $\pi_1(X)$; other uniformizations arise for instance from Schottky uniformization, where $U$ is the complement of a Cantor set and $\Gamma$ is a (non-abelian) free group.
+On the other hand, not every complex projective structure is of the form $U/\Gamma$: for instance in \cite{MAS2} Maskit has produced many examples of projective structures with surjective and non injective developing maps. \end{remark}